The Cohens Group – Gender Pay Gap Report – March 2023

 |% of male and female employees receiving a bonus

 - Female employees are evenly spread across all earning quartiles and are eligible for a bonus.
-There is a large number of female branch staff who receive lower bonuses than the managers, which is bringing the female mean down.
+There is a large number of female branch employees who receive lower bonuses than the managers, which is bringing both the female mean and the female median down.

 - What we do:

-- Ensure that we provide equal opportunity to internal and external colleagues and external candidates for opportunities within the organisation through our transparent recruitment process
+- Ensure that we provide equal opportunity to internal employees and external candidates for opportunities within the organisation through our transparent recruitment practises

-- Our annual salary process and benchmarking process
+- Our annual salary review process and benchmarking process

 - Action Planning:

-- Continue to ensure all our procedures are inclusive and drive equality
+- We continue to ensure all our procedures are inclusive and drive equality in the workplace

-- Work ongoing with our managers and colleagues to identify improvements to support the workforce and our equal gender pay culture by promoting our policies on flexible working.
-This statement confirms that the published information is accurate at the time of publishing and is signed by Andrew Caunce , Director of Finance
+- This statement confirms that the published information is accurate at the time of publishing and is signed by Andrew Caunce , Director of Finance